for-giobbe/BASE/tutorial_3.md

 This tutorial is rather similar to the previous one, with a big exception: we are going to implement in our analyses **OGs of non-ubiquitous genes** - _i.e._ OGs the gene is missing for some of the species considered.
-As before, what's need to carry out this analysis is a folder of ```.fa``` aligned OGs, a ```.nwk``` species tree and two codeml ```.ctl``` files.
+As before, what's need to carry out this analysis is:

+* a folder of ```.fa``` aligned OGs
+* a ```.nwk``` species tree
+* two codeml ```.ctl``` files.

+Let's think for a second to two possible scenarios:

-In one possible scenario the user can allow the absence of some species only when they are not part of the group of interest:
+The user want to allow the absence of some species only when they are not part of the group of interest:

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.003.jpg)

-In onother scenario the user could allow missing species also in the group of interest:
+The ueser wants to allow missing species across the whole phylogent, including the group of interest:

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.004.jpg)